Incorporating Prior Knowledge into Neural Networks through an Implicit Composite Kernel: Experimental Details

-The MLPs (including the MLP part in ICK\emph{y}) in this experiment share the same structure as the one used in \cite{al2019deep}, which consist of 3 hidden layers of width 128, 32, and 32, respectively.
+For the worker productivity, we separate out the temporal information (i.e. date and time) and use it as the low-dimensional information.
+The rest of the features are then concatenated together to serve as the high-dimensional information.
+The MLPs (including the MLP part in ICK\emph{y}) in this experiment share the same structure as the one used in \citet{al2019deep}, which consist of 3 hidden layers of width 128, 32, and 32, respectively.
 For plain MLP, cyclic MLP, and ICK\emph{y}, we use the mean absolute error (MAE) objective to put less weight on the outliers and thus enhance the model performance.
-For GNP and AGNP, we maximize a biased Monte Carlo estimate of the log-likelihood objective as discussed in \cite{markou2021efficient}.
 All these objectives are optimized by an Adam optimizer with $\beta_1 = 0.9$ and $\beta_2 = 0.999$.

+The power consumption data is preprocessed in a similar way to the worker productivity data, where we separate out the data and time features, transform them into a one-dimensional time index, and use it as the low-dimensional information.
+The rest of the features are concatenated together to serve as the high-dimensional information.
+The performance of the GP benchmarks are directly obtained from \citet{wang2019exact}.